BlueSocial/Blue_Social_Web3/README.md

 # Blue Social Web3

-Welcome to the Blue Social Web3 repository!
-This project aims to incorporate Web3 functionalities into the Blue Social iOS app, allowing users to earn rewards through real-life social interactions using the innovative Proof-of-Interaction (POI) protocol.
+Welcome to the Blue Social Web3 Public repository!
+This project aims to incorporate Web3 functionalities into the existing Blue Social iOS Web2 app, allowing users to earn rewards through real-life social interactions using the innovative Proof-of-Interaction (POI) protocol.
 Our platform fosters meaningful connections and engagement through a Socialize-to-Earn model.

+*The Swift code is private due to IP of Follow-Mee, inc. and shareholders.
+*The POI protocol will be public soon to allow developers and builders to build dapps on top of it.

 # Introduction